Segre numbers, a generalized King formula, and local intersections: Preliminaries

 \section{Preliminaries}

 Let us fix some notation.
-Given a tuple $f$ of holomorphic functions on an analytic space $X$ we will use $\J(f)$ to the denote the sheaf it generates.
-Similarly if $A\subset X$ is a submanifold we will use $\J(A)$ to the denote the radical sheaf.
+Throughout this paper $X$ is a reduced analytic space of pure dimension $n$ and $\J$ is a coherent ideal sheaf on $X$.
+Given a tuple $f=(f_0,\ldots, f_m)$ of holomorphic functions on an analytic space we will use $\J(f)$ to denote the sheaf it generates.
+Similarly if $W\subset X$ is an analytic subset we will use $\J_W$ to denote the radical sheaf.
 We will denote the local ring of germs of holomorphic functions at $x$ in $X$ by $\O_{X,x}$.
-We say that a sequence $g_1,\ldots g_m$ of functions on an analytic space $X$ is a \emph{geometrically regular sequence} if $\codim\{g_1=\ldots =g_k=0\}=k$ for $1\le k\le m$.
+We say that a sequence $g_1,\ldots, g_m$ of functions on an analytic space $X$ is a \emph{geometrically regular sequence} if $\codim\{g_1=\ldots =g_k=0\}=k$ for $1\le k\le m$.
 If $X$ is smooth (or Cohen-Macaulay) a sequence is geometrically regular if and only if it is regular.

+Though less natural at first sight it is often computationally more convenient to use regularizations based on analytic continuation rather than smooth regularizations as in \eqref{plupp}.
+For instance, if $h$ is a holomorphic function on $X$ then